The Callista trilogy is the unofficial name for Children of the Jedi

 - Noodle Incident: Played straight and eventually subverted with General Sulamar and the "Massacre at Mendicat", which he claims was a magnificent military campaign that put him on the map in Imperial history.
 Crix Madine reveals to Durga and Lemelisk that said massacre was in fact nothing more than when Sulamar made a buffoonish command error that sent the Mendicat, an Imperial mining station, hurtling into a star.

-- Also: since the end of The Thrawn Trilogy.
-Pellaeon has gained a promotion but lost the Chimaera and ended up in the service of a warlord, all of which hint at an interesting few years between The Last Command and Darksaber.
+- Also: since the end of The Thrawn Trilogy, Pellaeon has gained a promotion but lost the Chimaera and ended up in the service of a warlord, all of which hint at an interesting few years between The Last Command and Darksaber.
 Source material says he lost the Chimaera while fighting under the reborn Emperor, and then the Empire split up into warlord factions again.
 Later books show that he eventually manages to recapture the Chimaera.

 - Reality Ensues: Honestly, Durga?
 What did you expect to happen when you tried to build a superweapon but decided to cheap out on construction material and labor?
+It doesn't even fire.

-- The Remnant: triple subverted in Children of the Jedi.
+- The Remnant: Triple subverted in Children of the Jedi.
 Luke's investigative mission to the Eye of Palpatine starts with the dreadnought shooting them down, leading to a crash-landing on a planet where they are confronted by a garrison of Imperial stormtroopers... consisting of one old black man, Triv Pothman, who immediately helps patch them up.
 He's been waiting for the Eye to pick him up for decades.
 Then it does, brainwashing everyone into being stormtroopers—again, in Triv's case.
 Then Luke helps him snap out of it and he remains on the good-guy side, eventually experiencing the Call to Agriculture at the end of the novel.

 - Ridiculously Human Robots: Nichos Marr in the first book.
 He's the result of a failed attempt at Brain Uploading.
 As a result, he has heated outer plating to imitate body heat and the ability to move his face.
 Too bad he's still a robot who happens to have some human memories.